basedbid-public/basedbid-public/README.md

 This repository is maintained as the public Colosseum Frontier Hackathon 2026 submission hub for basedbid.

+boards, pools, token launches, and OpenBid support are live on mainnet.

-The production implementation is private.
+The full production basedbid implementation is private and is not fully represented in this repository.
 The open-source SDK is maintained separately in the OpenBid repository.